mieradi/detect-click/README.md

-# A simple, fully typed, reusable example to detect outside a target div
+# A simple, fully typed, reusable React example to detect a click outside a target div

 `yarn start`